ucla-pls/pldi21-artifact/README.md

 │   -- Contains the predicates that we used when doing reduction.
 ├── source
 │   -- Contains the source code of J-Reduce.
+├── pldi21-paper485.pdf
+│   -- This is the paper
+├── pldi21-paper485-supplemental_text.pdf
+│   -- This is the supplemental text
+├── evaluation.ipynb
+│   -- A Jupyter Notebook which reproduces the evaluation.
 ├── README.md
 │   -- This file.
 ├── Nixecfile.hs